cdrummey216/whoami/artofliving.md

 **Are you willing?**
 * while the clear answer is 'no', the fact remains that the answer 'yes' is utlimately a choice a self is *able* to make. //cases where willingness to die exists: suicide, honor (war), love (romeo and juliet), conviction (personal truth, a cause)
+* ability without intent //truth, the ability to end exists for the self, but the self must have intent in order to end

+# Identity as oneness or Identity as a multiple
+* the 'I am' equation shows that oneness can be achieved for the self by devaluing the definitions assigned to one's self (recognizing external influence)
+* split or multiple identities are a result of disproportionate valuations of the definitions for the self, which in turn distorts self-perception.
+* split identities can be reintegrated by reassigning/recalculating the value of the definitions for the self. //the abyss, the void, the empty spaces between perception and untrue definitions for the self

 # Topics
 * Who am I?  //Who you are is based on how you perceive yourself and define your self to others.
 Consider the core values and traits that are necessary to those identifications and why you chose those identifications in the first place.